sodiq-code/aegis/docs/architecture.md

 ### Layer 3 -- Confidential Compute (FCC)

 This layer runs entirely inside Trusted Execution Environments (TEEs), attested via Flare Confidential Compute (FCC).
 FCC is Flare's TEE-based verifiable compute layer -- the first delivery of the Flare 2.0 vision.
-It provides hardware-backed confidentiality (Intel SGX/TDX).
-Attestation -- proof that the correct code ran inside the TEE -- is verified by Flare's `FlareTeeManager` diamond (FCC infrastructure), not by the Aegis contracts themselves.
-The Aegis `SolvencyRoot` contract trusts the `VERIFIER` role registered with FCC; the binding between the VERIFIER key and the TEE identity is established at FCC registration time.
-This means anyone can verify, via Flare's FCC verifier API, that the correct code ran -- but the Aegis on-chain contracts do not re-verify the TEE attestation quote per-transaction (a deliberate gas/complexity trade-off).
-See the README's "Attestation trust boundary" section for the full guarantee matrix.
+It provides hardware-backed confidentiality (Intel SGX/TDX) with attestation verified by Flare's `FlareTeeManager` diamond, so anyone can confirm via Flare's FCC verifier API that the correct code ran inside the TEE without being able to see the data it processed.
+The Aegis `SolvencyRoot` contract binds to a registered TEE identity via the `VERIFIER` role established at FCC registration time.

 The FCC extension is written in Go and compiled as a shared library that runs inside the TEE node.
 It exposes HTTP endpoints for the proxy to call when instructions arrive on-chain.